 In association with

 Green roofs have gained considerable traction in the UK in recent years, aided by both legislative changes and the growing climate emergency.
-But that is only part of the story; few, if any other building technology provides such a wide range of environmental benefits, including increased thermal performance and biodiversity, carbon capture, flood and urban heat island mitigation, as well as improved air quality and waterproofing durability.
+But that is only part of the story; few, if any other building technology provides such a wide range of environmental benefits, including increased biodiversity, carbon capture, flood and urban heat island mitigation, as well as improved air quality and waterproofing durability.

 From being a ‘niche’ product 20 years ago, green roofs are now an established part of the roofing industry and have been joined more recently by increasingly sophisticated blue roof solutions.
 For architects this has not only meant more choice, but also more complexity when it comes to greening the roof space.
 So how should specifiers approach the design of green and blue roofs?
 What types of system are available?
 And how should they be maintained post-installation?
 Daniel Bosworth, Design & Technical Manager at SIG Design and Technology, in conversation with Architecture Today’s Technical Editor John Ramshaw answers these questions and more.